-Get the free “Tank Filling Worksheet” from my course for pastors, ChurchEngines.
-Then, make your own tank filling list to maintain your health and joy through the pandemic.
+Get the free “Tank Filling Worksheet” from my Pastor’s Personal Toolbox.
+Then, make your own tank filling list to maintain your health and joy — pandemic or not.

-- Help to Lead through the Coronavirus Pandemic
+- Get Help to Lead through the Coronavirus Pandemic

 - 9 Relationships Every Pastor Needs to be Healthy

 - 8 Easy Ways to be a Resilient Pastor [Free Download]

 - Why Ministry Hurts and What to Do About It